ruijtunes/ZX_ROM-New-Graph-routines/README.md

 Given:
 - Starting point: P1 = (x1, y1)
 - Ending point: P2 = (x2, y2)
-- With center C and radius R, draw the arc from P1 to P2 with angle (\theta).
+- With center C and radius R, draw the arc from P1 to P2 with angle θ.

 ![Equations](equations.png)